thatandromeda/hamlet/django_2_upgrade.md

 # IN PROGRESS
-- upgrade to django 2.0

 # TO DO
-- use updated URL routing syntax
-- look for `from django.conf.urls import include` and update to `from django.urls import include`
 - check to see if I have a model inheriting from AbstractUser https://docs.djangoproject.com/en/3.1/releases/2.0/#abstractuser-last-name-max-length-increased-to-150
 - see if I use QuerySet.reverse() or .last() https://docs.djangoproject.com/en/3.1/releases/2.0/#queryset-reverse-and-last-are-prohibited-after-slicing
 - remove `SessionAuthenticationMiddleware` if used